Friday, April 05, 2013

 Thanks to British Pathe films we know Fr Girls in the 50's kept their hands securely tucked into muffs.

 Is it any wonder the iPhone took off like gangbusters in Paris?
-Something to clutch instead of a ham and cheese baguette sandwich non?
+Something to clutch instead of a ham & cheese baguette sandwich non?

-And the proliferation of little dogs in Paris keep their mistresses hands busy.
+The proliferation of small dogs keep Parisienne hands busy.

 On the weekend I went to PAD - an avant-garde art and design expo in the Tuileries.
-There were plenty of Fr children absorbing the artworks but not a one was munching.
+There were plenty of Fr children absorbing the artworks.
+Not a one was munching.
 I was the only stealth-eater with my Madeleines (instead of being the only stealth shooter - photos were allowed),

-Back in the street Fr children are encouraged to hold onto their baby sister or brother's pram instead of a lollie.
-Some of them ride on the back, holding on for dear life instead of snacking.
+Back in the street French children are encouraged to hold onto the pram instead of a lollie/suzette 🍭 Some of them ride on the back, holding on for dear life instead of snacking.
 All basic distraction techniques

 True there is a designated food break in France.
-L'heure du gouter or snack time is around 4:30pm when everything is allowed (though NO eating on the street).
+L'heure du gouter/snack time is around 4:30 pm when everything is allowed (though NO eating on the street).

-In a city rampant with temptation I'm going to the pool regularly to compensate.
-I just found out today with my pool card I can visit more than one time a day.
+In a city rampant with temptation I'm going to the pool 🏊 regularly to compensate.
+I just found out today with my pool card I can visit more than 1X a day.
 Three..four..five times in one day!
 This may become essential with my bad snacking habits.

 The walk home from the pool is tortuous littered with excellent boulangeries.
 Here is yesterday's post-pool 'reward'.
 Ouf